lulzzz/vera/README.md

   - Name of the container to use for the invoices
   - Defaults to "invoices"
 - `VERA__COSMOS__CONTAINER__COMPANIES`
-  - Name of the container to use for the companies, accounts and users
+  - Name of the container to use for the companies, accounts, suppliers and users
   - Defaults to "companies"
 - `VERA__COSMOS__CONTAINER__AUDITS`
   - Name of the container to use for the audits